 The Pop Of Pillows And Curtains

 One of the simplest ways to sew together your room’s style is through curtains and pillows.
-This is the part in putting together your “outfit” when you’ve got your basics on and you start adding accessories to really nail your look.
+This is part of putting together your “outfit” when you’ve got your basics on, and you start adding accessories to really nail your look.

 Accessories can add a pop of color, ground an already vibrant space, or simply bring a new texture to the room.
 Return to your color palette.
 With your furniture now claiming its color personality, what’s still missing?

 Are you loving how your sofa and chairs are standing out?
 Then let them have their lane.
 Try adding curtains in neutrals like a calming cobalt performance microsuede.
 Or bring in splashes of light and lift with throw pillows in a snow-white Cryton tweed.